MeltwaterArchive/storyplayer/v2/learn/test-your-code/defining-your-system-under-test.md

 ## Build Up The Config Bit By Bit

-As you will have seen if you skipped ahead, you can add an `appSettings` section to the system under test's config file.
+As you will have seen if you skipped ahead, you can add an `storySettings` section to the system under test's config file.

 {% highlight json %}
 {
-	"appSettings": {
+	"storySettings": {
 		"my_app": {
 			"pages": {
 				"healthcheck": "/healthcheck.php"